timescale/docs.timescale.com-content/update-timescaledb/upgrade-pg.md

 ### Use `pg_upgrade`

 [`pg_upgrade`][pg_upgrade] is a tool that avoids the need to dump all data and then import it into a new instance of PostgreSQL after a new version is installed.
-Instead, `pg_update` allows you to retain the data files of your current PostgreSQL installation while binding the new PostgreSQL binary runtime to them.
+Instead, `pg_upgrade` allows you to retain the data files of your current PostgreSQL installation while binding the new PostgreSQL binary runtime to them.
 This is currently supported for all releases 8.4 and greater.